 Lodging is primitive camping on Bush Island right outside of the Fort Jefferson walls

-Here's a VERY special trip, a weekend camping on a remote tropical island!
-With a cool Civil War era fort and lots of places to explore.
+WHAT - Camping on a remote tropical island.
+Historic Civil War era fort.
+Snorkeling.
+Lots of places to explore.
 This is also the perfect spot for nighttime photography.
-We will be miles and miles from any sort of light pollution and the stars will be so clear you'll think you can touch them.
-And the Milky Way... well, it'll definitely be worth it.
+We will be miles and miles from any sort of light pollution; actually in the darkest radiant of the Darksitefinder map.
+We’ll be able to shoot the Milky Way, star trails, a partial moon, and time lapse!

-Also, the only way in and out of the Dry Tortugas is via private charter or the Yankee Freedom III.
+TRANSPORTATION - The only way in and out of the Dry Tortugas is via private charter or the Yankee Freedom III.
 If you'd like to do some research on your own, here's the Yankee Freedom III website.
 They are the only authorized concessionaire for the Dry Tortugas.
-There are airplanes but they only transport people, not camping gear - day trips only.
+There are airplanes but they only transport people, not camping gear – and day trips only.
 I personally don't know anyone with a boat that would be willing to take a bunch of us over to the islands and back again in 3 days.
 So the Yankee Freedom III is the best bet, and they are well equipped in handling us over-nighters.
 The price for the trip is $200 (plus tax I'm sure).
-That does include the National Park fee, which if you have the National Parks pass (not just the Everglades) you will get a refund.
-Park Rangers will also be collecting $15-$30 per camp site (depending on how many in your party) per night.
-You will need cash on hand for that.
+That does include the National Park fee, which if you have the National Parks Pass (not just the Everglades) you will get a refund.

-Also, seeing that we have to be at the dock with our gear Friday morning at 6:30am (no exceptions - they are firm), you may want to stay in Key West overnight.
+EXTRA EXPENSES - Seeing that we must be at the dock Friday morning at 6:30am (no exceptions - they are firm), you may want to stay in Key West overnight Thursday.
 And don't forget about parking your vehicle.
 There is a parking garage right across the street from the docks that are $19 per day.